cunarist/rinf/README.md

 Ideally, **Flutter** would deal with the cross-platform user interface while **Rust** handles the business logic.
 The front-end and back-end can be completely separated, meaning that Dart and Rust codes are detachable from each other.
 These two worlds communicate through channels and streams.

-Use [MessagePack](https://msgpack.org/) for serializing messages sent between Dart and Rust as provided by the template, if you have other reasons not to do so.
+Use [MessagePack](https://msgpack.org/) for serializing messages sent between Dart and Rust as provided by the template, unless you have other reasons not to do so.
 For those who aren't familiar, MessagePack is a nested binary structure similar to JSON, but much faster and more efficient.

 # ☕ Support Us